gvwilson/thirdbit/src/fiction/iffy/index.md

 You should give her a name."

 Iffy hefted her tiny creation.
-"Can I call her Giraffe?" she asked.
+"Can I call her Raven?" she asked.

 Wales nodded solemnly.
-"Giraffe it is.
+"Raven it is.
 Come on—she doesn't belong down here."

 Wispy gray clouds lay in a clump on the horizon out to sea when they got back on deck, but other than that the skies were clear.
-Iffy took a moment to sync Giraffe with her app, then cleared her throat.
+Iffy took a moment to sync Raven with her app, then cleared her throat.
 "Spin up one tenth," she commanded.
 The little drone's rotors began to whirl.